silversonicaxel/myConcertsBot/README.md

 # My Concerts Bot

-My Concerts Bot is going to suggest you the best concerts in your surroundings.
+@MyConcertsBot is going to suggest you the best concerts in your surroundings in Telegram.

+## Usage

+Commands to search for concerts of artists:

+`/artist Verdena`
+`/artist Oasis`

+Commands to search for concerts in a city:

+`/city Rome`
+`/city Amsterdam`

 ## Development
 To generate .env file run this command and fill the data with your information